The Art and Olfaction Awards: History

 In that capacity they have been compared to the film industry's Independent Spirit Awards.
 Indeed, the awards were created based on founder Saskia Wilson-Brown's experience with film festivals:

 "The awards represented a chance to apply what I learned in the film festival world to the perfume world.
 In fact, we adapted many of the structures that go into running a film festival for the Art and Olfaction Awards, namely: Low entry fees, [...] unbiased judging (in many film festivals you are excluded from judging a film that you have a personal tie to), a diversity of judges, and a non-profit art for arts-sake motivation."

 Several further systems were put into place to ensure fairness, including blind, multiple-phase judging.
 Additional systems included a code of ethics, which listed several points the judges were expected to adhere to, including recusing themselves from any submission that they recognized or had a financial stake in.
 The result was what Luca Turin called '[...]the only fluff-free fragrance contest in the world.

-The logo for the ninth Art and Olfaction Awards, in Los Angeles.

 Each edition of the awards has two artisan category winners, two independent category winners, and one Experimental Work with Scent winner.
 In 2018 and subsequent years, additional categories were added by the organization, including the Art and Olfaction Contribution to Scent Culture Award, the Art and Olfaction Visionary Award, and the Art and Olfaction Newcomer Award.
 Winners each receive a golden pear statuette.

 The Art and Olfaction Awards has an iterative logo designed by California Institute of the Arts graduate Micah Hahn.
 The logo design changes with every year the awards are held.